 by Marianna Paulson | Biznik

-Dependent upon which source you refer to, between 55 and 93% of all messages are communicated non-verbally.
+Dependent upon which source you refer to, 55-93% of all messages are communicated non-verbally.
 What are you saying to your customers through your words and actions?
 I know these people genuinely want to follow up.
 They really do mean it when they say it.
 However, as an independent business owner, there are many hats to wear.
 How do you do it all and remain sane?
-Find out more here.

 Guest Auntie Stress Talks About the Stress of a Job Loss